aaron-clovsky/rt4k_auto_profile/README.md

 ## DESCRIPTION

-This service detects input changes on the HRM-2218F and gscartsw and automatically loads one of 12 profiles on the RetroTink 4K (the same 12 profiles which are mapped to the 12 numbered buttons on the remote).
+This service detects input changes on the HRM-2218F and gscartsw and automatically loads one of 12 profiles on the RetroTINK 4K (the same 12 profiles which are mapped to the 12 numbered buttons on the remote).
 The 8 HRM-2218F HDMI inputs are mapped to profiles 1-8 and the lower 4 SCART inputs (the 4 inputs farthest from the 2 outputs) on the gscartsw are